eleev/ios-learning-materials/Lists/ArchitectureAndDesignPatterns.md

 View Interactor Presenter Entity Router
 - [Introduction to VIPER](http://mutualmobile.github.io/blog/2013/12/04/viper-introduction/)
 - [iOS Project Architecture: Using VIPER](https://www.ckl.io/blog/ios-project-architecture-using-viper/)
-- [iOSModulesArchitecture](https://github.com/JeanLebrument/iOSModulesArchitecture) Quick example of how divide an app into modules to respect the SOLID principles
 - [ARCHITECTING MOBILE APPS WITH (B)VIPER MODULES - A STRUCTURED ENGINEERING APPROACH FOR BIG MOBILE APPS](http://www.mttnow.com/blog/architecting-mobile-apps-with-bviper-modules)
 - [Clean Architecture - VIPER at Redbooth](https://speakerdeck.com/sergigracia/clean-architecture-viper) by [@sergigracia](https://twitter.com/sergigracia)
 - [VIPER to be or not to be](https://swifting.io/blog/2016/03/07/8-viper-to-be-or-not-to-be/)